Tenpi/Defuser/readme.md

 - AI Detector - Detect if an anime-styled image is AI.
 - Train Classifier - Train an image classification model.

-### Important
+### Notes

-By using this UI you agree not to generate harmful or offensive content, plagiarize specific artworks or artists, impersonate specific indidividuals, or otherwise any other malicious use.
+By using this UI you agree not to generate harmful or offensive content, plagiarize specific artists or impersonate indidividuals, or otherwise any other malicious use.
 This is intended only for personal/offline usage.
-Note that models other than cc0 mitsua diffusion are prone to generating potential copyright infringing material.

 ### Related/Credits